Training Tomorrow's Scientists

 Precious few people will go on to become scientists and doctors, but everybody--including future teachers, lawyers or police—should have a chance to understand a field of science that is changing the course of medicine.
 This is why we created a stem cell curriculum for high school classes.
 Now teachers in California and across the country have resources and hands-on activities to teach their students the fundamentals of regenerative medicine, a field that stands to be responsible for the therapies those students and their descendants may receive in the future.

-And with our Creativity Awards, high school students interested in a career in science can get a head start on their dream.
+And with our SPARK Awards (formerly Creativity Awards), high school students interested in a career in science can get a head start on their dream.
 We support high school students throughout California in stem cell research summer internships.
 Last year, we asked those students to show us the value of their experiences in blogs, videos and images.

 You can see their enthusiasm in action on our Through their Lens series.